 What is Component Diagram in UML?

-- UML Component diagrams are basically used in modeling the aspects that are physical of object-oriented systems used in visualizing and documenting systems that are component-bases and it is also used for the construction of executable systems with the help of forward and reverse engineering.
-Component diagrams are basically diagrams of the class focusing on components of a system is often used for modeling of the static implementation view of the system.
+- UML Component diagrams are basically used in modeling the aspects that are physical of object-oriented systems used in visualizing and documenting systems that are component-bases, and it is also used for the construction of executable systems with the help of forward and reverse engineering.
+Component diagrams are basically diagrams of the class focusing on components of a system that are often used to model the system’s static implementation view.

 - The sole and important purpose of a component diagram in UML is to demonstrate the relationship between various components in the system.
 If we talk about UML 2.0, the word “component” is defined as a module of classes that represents systems or subsystems that are independent having the ability to interface with the rest of the system.

-- Although component diagrams in UML might appear to be complicated at first sight, however, they are quite invaluable when it comes to building our system.
+- Although component diagrams in UML might appear to be complicated at first sight, they are quite invaluable when building our system.

 - It pays attention to how the system’s components relate.